 A Late Fall Surprise Proposal at the Goat Island Lighthouse, Newport

 Like many of my surprise proposal clients, Corey was from out-of-state and sought guidance on a suitable location for his proposal to Jessica.
 His initial thinking was to propose on the Cliff Walk, at a lighthouse or a vineyard.
-When we spoke on the phone, we discussed the pros and cons of each location and selected the Goat Island Lighthouse.
+When we spoke on the phone, we discussed the pros and cons of each location and selected the Goat Island Light.
 Corey could tell Jessica they had a reservation at Gurney’s and would take a pleasant walk to the Lighthouse before dinner, perfect!

 Corey made a reservation for 6 pm; we had a game plan.